lorol/LITTLEFS/README.md

 # LittleFS_esp32

+This is a fork from lorel LittleFS, with a few additional fixes to improve thread-safety.

 #### ***Ths library is now part of [Arduino esp32 core v2](https://github.com/espressif/arduino-esp32/tree/master/libraries/LittleFS )***
 Note, there it is renamed from LITTLEFS to LittleFS,
 ***Please post your issues there.
 This here is kept for Arduino esp32 core 1.x purposes***